AgarwalSaurav/FencedFilter/README.md

    the highlighting files each time.
 I have considered making the program into a service that a very small program would access with sockets.
-That way, the highlighting files would be read once the first time requested, then reused during the running of Doxygen.
-This would only benefit larger projects, and perhaps not even measurably, but the idea appeals to me.
+That way, the highlighting files would be read once the first time requested, then reused as long as the service runs.
+This would only benefit larger projects, and perhaps not significantly, but the idea appeals to me.

 1. I alphabetize the keywords when I parse the highlighting files, but then do a sequential search through the words.
-There is room for optimization by keeping a count of keywords and then doing a tree-like search by comparing comparing values at several indexes of the keyword array.
+That's a wasted opportunity, I could be doing a tree-like search by comparing values to keywords at various indexed locations.
+This shouldn't be hard.